Zain-Zahid123/Aws-practical-implementation/README.md

 # Aws-practical-implementation
-A codebase of all the AWS work used through AWS courses.
+A codebase of all the AWS examples used through AWS courses.